-Emily Julia Kresky is a multifaceted songwriter, singer, guitarist and performer who blends styles of retro-blues and American roots.
+Emily Julia Kresky is a multifaceted songwriter, singer, guitarist and performer who blends styles of blues and American roots.
 Born and raised in northern New Jersey, she relocated to Charlottesville, Virginia in the winter of 2014 and quickly immersed herself in the local music scene.
-Performing both as a solo act and with her backing band, The Polaroids, she has since performed on many stages throughout Virginia and along the east coast, including Jammin' Java in Vienna, VA and Rockwood Music Hall in NYC.
+Performing both as a solo act and with her rhythm section, The Polaroids, she has since performed on many stages throughout Virginia and along the east coast, including Jammin' Java in Vienna, VA and Rockwood Music Hall in NYC.
 She released her debut solo EP, “No Place to Be”, in March, 2018, celebrating its release in New Orleans during the 2018 Jazz & Heritage Festival with two shows at The Howlin’ Wolf Den.